rolling-scopes-school/tasks/tasks/train-a/sign-in.md

 #### Acceptance Criteria 2: Error message for incorrect password (5)

 - User can fill any symbols in any languages.
-- Display "_Incorrect email or password_" error message under Email and Password fields when user click "Sign In" button with existing email but incorrect password for that account.
+- Display "_Incorrect email or password_" error message under Email and Password fields when user clicks "Sign In" button with existing email but incorrect password for that account.
-- Errors appear when user click on "Sign In" button and receive 400 error.
+- Errors appear when user clicks on "Sign In" button and receives 400 error.
 - Error under field that is being edited disappears when user changes this field content.

 #### Acceptance Criteria 3: Error message for email (5)

-- Display "_Incorrect email or password_" error message under Email and Password fields when user click "Sign In" button with existing email but incorrect password for that account.
+- Display "_Incorrect email or password_" error message under Email and Password fields when user clicks "Sign In" button with existing email but incorrect password for that account.
 Error disappears when user changes Email field content.
 - Display "_Incorrect email_" error message under Email field if user changes content of email field after clicking on "Sign In" button and it does not match _^[\w\d\_]+@[\w\d\_]+\.\w{2,7}$_ regular expression.
-- Errors appear when user click on "Sign In" button and receive 400 error.
+- Errors appear when user clicks on "Sign In" button and receive 400 error.

 #### Acceptance Criteria 4: Error message for empty field (5)

 - Display "_Required_" error message under the empty form fields **after** "Sign In" button is clicked first time.
-Error does not appear until user click button regardless of content.
+Error does not appear until user clicks button regardless of content.

 #### Acceptance Criteria 5: Disabled Sign In button (5)

-- Button "Sign In" is disabled until user fill email in correct format and password is not empty.
+- Button "Sign In" is disabled until user fills email in correct format and password is not empty.
 User cannot click it.
 - Button "Sign In" is disabled during the authentication process.

 #### Acceptance Criteria 6: Responsive design (5)